a-luna/aaronluna.dev/content/post/packer-template-aws-ec2-ubuntu-nginx.md

 aliases:
     - /2018/03/30/packer-template-aws-ec2-ubuntu-nginx/
 date: "2018-03-30"
-categories: ["Amazon Web Services", "DevOps", "Linux System Admin"]
+categories: ["Amazon Web Services", "DevOps"]
 ---

 Build automation is a foundational concept within the culture of Continuous Delivey and DevOps.
 Implementing a successful build automation strategy can dramatically improve product quality and produce time savings in several areas.
 Packer is a powerful build automation tool that is relatively simple to integrate with your team's workflow.
 The [official website](https://www.packer.io/intro/index.html) describes packer as follows: